robcarver17/pysystemtrade/docs/futures.md

 'ExpiryOffset': How many days to shift the expiry date in a month, eg (the day of the month that a contract expires)-1.
 These values are just here so we can build roughly correct roll calendars (of which more later).
 In live trading you'd get the actual expiry date for each contract.

-It might be helpful to read [my blog post](https://qoppac.blogspot.co.uk/2015/05/systems-building-futures-rolling.html) on rolling futures contracts (though bear in mind some of the details relate to my current trading system and do no reflect how pysystemtrade works).

 <a name="get_historical_data"></a>
 ## Getting historical data for individual futures contracts